rsvim/rfc/1-TUI/1-Rendering.md

 - Global variable `console`.
 - And even punctuations: semicolon `;`, parentheses `()`, brackets `{}`.

-Escaping codes need to prepend and append extra codes to add these effects, this also increase the payload flushing to terminal device.
+Escaping codes need to prepend and append extra codes to add these effects, and increases the payload.
 For example now we want to print the `function` keyword with red color, and reset color after it:

 ```bash
 \x1b[38;5;{31}mfunction\x1b[0m